MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

 ## Front matter

-- `title` is the `h1` heading that shows on the HTML page.
+- (Required) `title` is the `h1` heading that shows as the title of your documentation.
-- `sidebar_label` is the title you want to show in the sidebar navigation.
+- (Optional) `sidebar_label` is the title you want to show in the sidebar navigation.
+If the sidebar label is the same as `title`, you can omit this field.
-- `description` is the summary for this page.
+- (Required) `description` is the summary for this page.
 It provides better text snippet in the search result.
-This is only for SEO purpose.
+This is only for SEO purpose and it won't show up in the documentation.
+Therefore, If you want the reader see the description, you may want to have the same content of this description in your documentation as well.

 Note: Do not use backticks in front matter since they won't be rendered the same as markdown content.